TsionMelesee/TsionMelesee/README.md

 ### 👋 Hi, I'm Tsion Melese!
-🔭 I’m currently working on Android and IOS Mobile Projects
+🔭 I’m currently working on website and Flutter app development.
 🌱 I’m currently learning machine learning and firebase.
 👯 I’m looking to collaborate on Mobile and Web development.
 📫 How to reach me: tsionmelese526@gmail.com